 I graduated from OIT in the spring of 2008 with a degree in civil engineering and now work as a bridge inspector for the Oregon Department of Transportation.
-I became a licensed professional engineer in late 2012 and know tinker with the bridge maintenance design in addition to my inspection work.
-I take great pride knowing I am one of the caretakers of these awe inspiring structures and getting to live my childhood dream of being a bridge man.
+I became a licensed professional engineer in 2012 and now tinker with bridge maintenance design in addition to my inspection work.
+I take great pride knowing I am one of the caretakers of these awe inspiring structures and getting to live my childhood dream of working on bridges.

 The Favorite Photos listed below show a series of photos that attempt to showcase the masterful work of Conde B. McCullough, I hope you enjoy.